microsoft/vscode/README.md

 * Going to definitins
 * View signature and similar by hovering over a function or method
 * Debugging using PDB (work in progress, please remove any and all issues)
+* Debugging with support for local variables, expressions, watch window, stack information, break points
+*   (currently you cannot removed any added breakpoints, this will be fixed in a future release)

 Open the python file and start using it.